ScorexFoundation/sigmastate-interpreter/docs/aot-jit-switch.md

 ## The Protocol and Requirements to replace AOT with JIT via soft-fork

 The goal of this document is to specify requirements for v4.0, v5.0 and upcoming releases.
-It also specifies rules of transaction validation in the Ergo network with respect of soft-fork activation which should be followed by different versions of nodes.
+It also specifies rules of ErgoTree validation in the Ergo network with respect of soft-fork activation which should be followed by different versions of nodes.
 The v4.x -> v5.x soft-fork is motivated by the goal of switching from AOT to JIT-based costing algorithm and the simplified ErgoTree interpreter.